Phishing and Spoofing Identity Theft Schemes

 Smishing Identity Theft for Cell Phones

 The Pew Internet and American Life Project found that, on average, mobile phone users send and receive approximately 40 text messages daily.
-At some point, you’re likely to encounter these fraudulent text messages and the scam of identity theft smishing.
+At some point, you’ll likely encounter these fraudulent text messages and the scam of identity theft smishing.
 If your smartphone isn’t secure, your personal information could be vulnerable to Smishing Identity theft.

 Common Smishing Identity Theft Schemes